 No. Emybronic stem cells only come from four to five day old blastocysts or younger embryos.

-This is true in most cases.
-The hollow blastocyst contains a cluster of roughly 20-30 cells called the inner cell mass.
-These are the cells that become embryonic stem cells in a lab dish.
-The process of extracting these cells destroys the embryo.
-Remember that the embryos were donated from in vitro fertilization clinics.
+Don’t forget that the embryos were donated from IVF clinics.
 They had either been rejected for implantation and were going to be destroyed, or the couple had decided to stop storing the embryos for future use.
 The embryos used to create embryonic stem cell lines were already destined to be destroyed.

-A second method for creating embryonic stem cell lines does not destroy the embryo.
+There is, however, a second method that creates embryonic stem cell lines without destroying the embryo.
 Instead, scientists take a single cell from a very early stage IVF embryo and can use that one cell to develop a new line.
 The process of removing one cell from an early stage embryo has been done for many years as a way of testing the embryo for genetic predisposition to diseases such as Tay Sachs.
 This process is called preimplantation genetic testing.

-It's true that the news is full of stories about people who had great results from adult stem cell therapies.
-Few of these therapies are part of big trials that can test to be sure that a potential therapy is safe and effective.
-Until some of these large trials take place with both adult and embyonic stem cells we won't know which cells are the most effective for different diseases.
-In fact, even researchers who study adult stem cells advocate working with embryonic cells as well.
+And, while the news is full of stories about people who had great results from adult stem cell therapies, few of these therapies are part of big trials that can test whether a potential therapy is safe and effective.
+Until some of these large trials take place with both adult and embryonic stem cells we won't know which type of stem cell is superior.
+Even researchers who study adult stem cells advocate working with embryonic cells as well.

-CIRM encourages work with adult stem cells and is excited about their potential for treating some diseases.
-However, the goal of CIRM is to accelerate new treatments for incurable diseases and at this time the most effective way of doing that is by exploring all types of stem cells: adult, embryonic, iPS and cancer.
+CIRM is excited about their potential for treating some diseases.
+However, our goal is to accelerate new treatments for diseases in need.
+At this time the most effective way of doing that is by exploring all types of stem cells.
 That's why CIRM has funded researchers pursuing a wide range of approaches to finding cures for diseases.

 No. Every significant regulatory and advisory body has restrictions on reproductive cloning.
 The National Academy of Sciences has issued guidelines banning the technique as has the International Society for Stem Cell Research.
 The California constitution and CIRM regulations specifically prohibit reproductive cloning with its funding.